gahdritz/miscellany/Letter Boxed/README.md

 ## Acknowledgements

-- dict.txt is derived from the 3of6game word list from [Alan Beale's 12dicts project] (http://wordlist.aspell.net/12dicts-readme/ "12dicts README")
+- dict.txt is derived from the 3of6game word list from [Alan Beale's 12dicts project](http://wordlist.aspell.net/12dicts-readme/ "12dicts README")